malcolmkeating/malcolmkeating.github.io/_pages/cv.md

 #### Articles in Edited Volumes

++ 2025\.
+"Untrained First Sights: Kumārila on Perceiving Universals."
+Malcolm Keating.
+In *Thinking without Borders: Essays in Honor of Arindam Chakrabarti,* edited by Matthew MacKenzie, Amy Donahue, Anand Vaidya.
+137–54.

 + 2024\.
 "Following Phillips's Lead: Fallacies, Critical Thinking, and Contemplation."
 Matthew Dasti and Malcolm Keating.
 In *The* *Vindication of the World: Essays Engaging with Stephen Phillips*.
 (50% co-author contribution).

 + 2019\.
 Translation.
 "Nārāyaṇa Bhaṭṭa\'s *Elucidation of Epistemic
 Instruments and Their Objects*."
 In *Controversial Reasoning in Indian